d3vilh/raspberry-gateway/README.md

 The topology used is `subnet`, because it works on the widest range of OS. p2p, for instance, does not work on Windows.

-The UDP server uses `10.0.70.0/24` for dynamic clients by default, just because.
+The UDP server uses `10.0.70.0/24` for dynamic clients by default, because I have a grey cat.

 The client profile specifies `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
 This might cause problems if you use local DNS recursors which are not directly reachable, since you will try to reach them through the VPN and they might not answer to you.
 If that happens, use public DNS resolvers like those of OpenDNS (`208.67.222.222` and `208.67.220.220`) or Google (`8.8.4.4` and `8.8.8.8`).

+If you wish to use your local Pi-Hole as a DNS server (the one which comes with this setup), you have to modify a [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L20) with your local Pi-Hole IP address.

 ### Generating .ovpn files

 Before client certificate generation you need to update the external IP address to your OpenVPN server in OVPN-UI GUI.

-For this go to "Configuration > Settings":
+For this go to `"Configuration > Settings"`:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_ext_serv_ip1.png" alt="Configuration > Settings" width="350" border="1" />

-And then update "Server Address (external)" field with your external Internet IP.
-Then go to "Certificates", enter new VPN client name in the field at the page below and press "Create" to generate new Client certificate:
+And then update `"Server Address (external)"` field with your external Internet IP.
+Then go to `"Certificates"`, enter new VPN client name in the field at the page below and press `"Create"` to generate new Client certificate:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_ext_serv_ip2.png" alt="Server Address" width="350" border="1" />  <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_New_Client.png" alt="Create Certificate" width="350" border="1" />

-To download .OVPN client configuration file, press on the Client Name you just created:
+To download .OVPN client configuration file, press on the `Client Name` you just created:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_New_Client_download.png" alt="download OVPN" width="350" border="1" />

-Deliver .OVPN file to the client devilce, open it in the Official OpenVPN client and connect with new profile to enjoy your free VPN:
+Deliver .OVPN file to the client devilce, open it in the [Official OpenVPN client](https://openvpn.net/vpn-client/) and connect with new profile to enjoy your free VPN:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_Palm_import.png" alt="PalmTX Import" width="350" border="1" /> <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_Palm_connected.png" alt="PalmTX Connected" width="350" border="1" />

 ### Alternative CLI way to generate .ovpn files

 Execute following command.
-Password as second argument is an optional:
+Password as second argument is optional:
 ```shell
 sudo docker exec openvpn bash /opt/app/bin/genclient.sh <name> <?password?>
 ```